PabloCGSilva/Programathor/Teste: JavaScript - Pleno.md

 </script>
 ```

+- [ ] , 7, 8 and 9.
+The + operator is defined for arrays, and it concatenates strings, so it converts the arrays to strings.
 - [ ] 6, 15 and 9.
-The + operator is defined for arrays, and it concatenates numbers, so it conve
+The + operator is defined for arrays, and it concatenates numbers, so it converts the arrays to numbers.
 - [ ] 6, 8, 7 and 9.
-The + operator is defined for arrays, and it concatenates strings, so it conve
-- [ ] 6, 7, 8 and 9.
-The + operator is defined for arrays, and it concatenates strings, so it conve
+The + operator is defined for arrays, and it concatenates strings, so it converts the arrays to strings.
-- [ ] 6, 87 and 9.
-The + operator is not defined for arrays, and it concatenates strings, so it(/)
+- [x] 6, 87 and 9.
+The + operator is not defined for arrays, and it concatenates strings, so it converts the arrays to strings.

 Pergunta 10/14:
-Which of the following code(s) produces the
+Which of the following code(s) produces the following output?
-following output?
 ```js
 var profits=2489.8237
 output : 2489.824
 ```

 - [ ] `profits.formatDollar(3)`
-- [ ] `profits.toFixed(3)`
+- [x] `profits.toFixed(3)`
 - [ ] `profits.nuberFormat(3)`
 - [ ] `profits.toFixed(4)`

 Pergunta 11/14:
 Which of the following correctly sets a class for an element?

-- [ ] `document.getElementById(elementId).setAttribute(“className”, “Someclass”);`
+- [ ] `document.getElementById(elementId).className = "Someclass";`
-- [ ] `document.getElementById(elementId).class = “Someclass”;`
+- [ ] `document.getElementById(elementId).class = "Someclass";`
 - [ ] `document.getElementById(elementId).style = “Someclass”;`
-- [ ] `document.getElementById(elementId).className = “Someclass”;(/)`
+- [x] `document.getElementById(elementId).setAttribute("className", "Someclass");`

 Pergunta 12/14:
 Which of the following Array methods in runs a function on every item in the Array and collects the result from previous calls, but in reverse?
 - [ ] `reduce()`
 - [ ] `pop()`
 - [ ] `reverse()`
-- [ ] `reduceRight()`
+- [x] `reduceRight()`

 Pergunta 13/14:
-Analyze the following code snippet which uses a
- Regular Expression character set.
-What
-will be the output of this code?
+Analyze the following code snippet which uses a Regular Expression character set.
+What will be the output of this code?
 ```html
 <html>
 <body>